Updated on August 23, 2022

 Every child custody order is different and divorced parents have a right to agree upon a specific, non-default custody order that fits their needs and circumstances.
 It is critical to consult with a Copperas Cove child custody lawyer to determine whether or not extended summer possession applies to your situation.

-Who is the Primary Conservator vs. Possessory Conservator?
+What Is the Difference between the Primary Conservator and Possessory Conservator?

 Before we continue our discussion about extended summer possession and Standard Possession Orders, it is important to make sure that you understand who is the primary and possessory conservator in child custody cases in Texas.